SANJAYSONKARIYA/my-resume/README.md

 # my-resume <a href="https://sanjaysonkariya.github.io/my-resume/">View</a>
-LEARN TO DRAW ATTRECTIVE RESUME FILE COVER PAGE (This portfolio project create by using HTML &amp; CSS language.)
+LEARN HOW TO CREATE RESPONSIVE & ATTRACTIVE RESUME USING HTML||CSS.
+(This resume project is created by using HTML &amp; CSS language.)